GraphBLAS/SuiteSparseSessions/Session8/README.md

 Used by: apply, reduce, mxm, kronecker, transpose, eWiseAdd, eWiseMult, assign, extract, select

 **Special case** [02:04:00]:
-"This may take order one time if all the stars align: no accumulator, no mask, T is T, C is empty.
+"This may take O(1) time if all the stars align: no accumulator, no mask, T is T, C is empty.
 Just slap the data in and I'm done."

 Optimal path:
 - No mask present